Chosker/SeamlessInstancing/README.md

 - Maintains most StaticMeshComponents' properties (i.e. Material override, collision options, cast shadows, etc) by making different Instanced Components when a different property is needed
 - Supports World Partition levels (instances are grouped per WP tile)
 - Works on perspective and ortho viewports
+- Works with pick-based selection and selection box

 ### Caveats and Considerations
 - Makes Actor Groups unusable.
 Needs some thinking on how they could be made to work